 Turn on your porch light and leave it on as long as you have candy to hand out.
-If the weather permits, you may even want to sit on your front porch.
-That may give you a chance to visit with some of your neighbors.
+If the weather permits, you may even want to sit on your front porch which may give you a chance to visit with some of your neighbors.

 Decorating Your House

 If you decorate your house for Halloween, keep in mind that some decorations can frighten the younger children.
 Try to avoid severed limbs, loose eyeballs, and scary music until the tiniest kids have finished for the evening.
-If you choose to continue handing out candy past 8 or 9 p.m., this is the time to raise the fear level if you enjoy that sort of thing.
+If you hand out candy past 8 or 9 p.m., this is the time to safely raise the gore level if desired.

 Preparing Your Children

 Before you take your own children trick or treating, spend some time reminding them of the manners you have taught them.
-This repetition will keep your teaching freshly in their minds.
-Also, tell them to be very careful not to scare younger kids.
+This repetition will keep your teaching fresh in their minds.
+Also, tell them to be careful not to scare younger kids.
 Instruct them not to walk across people’s yards or touch their flowerbeds.

-Check the children's costumes before they go trick or treating.
+Check the children's costumes before they go out.
 Make sure there are no rips or ragged hems that they might trip over.
 Add reflectors to the front, back, and sides.
 Give each child a flashlight or glow stick for an added layer of safety.

 Ending the Night